 Low Rates.
 Quicker Closings.
 Guaranteed.

-Conventional fixed mortgages have a set interest rate for the life of the loan, which can be five to 30 years.
+Conventional fixed mortgages have a set interest rate for the life of the loan.
 They also allow you to lock in a low interest rate.

 Adjustable rate mortgages start you off with lower payments and may adjust to a new rate (higher or lower depending on the financial index) after a specified term.